Racing FC Union Luxembourg

-Racing Fussball Club Union Luxembourg (Racing Fussball Club Union Lëtzebuerg), usually abbreviated to Racing-Union, is a football club based in Luxembourg City in southern Luxembourg.
+Racing Fussball Club Union Luxembourg (Racing Fussball Club Union Lëtzebuerg), usually abbreviated to Racing-Union, is a professional football club based in Luxembourg City, in southern Luxembourg.

 The etymology of the name originates from Racing Club Luxembourg and Union Sportive Luxembourg, two successful historic clubs of the many that merged to create it.
 Other clubs that were merged throughout history to form the current club include CA Spora Luxembourg, Sporting Club Luxembourg, CS Alliance 01, FC Aris Bonnevoie, US Hollerich Bonnevoie and Jeunesse Sportive Verlorenkost.

 History

 Glorious Early Days

 Racing Club Luxembourg was founded in 1907 and became the first official Champion of Luxembourg by winning the title in 1909–10.
 RC Luxembourg also won the first Cup in 1922.
 Along with Sporting Club Luxembourg and Union Sportive Hollerich, the three clubs of the capital dominated Luxembourgish football in its early days.
 The supremacy of the capital city's footballers was such that, for the first official match of Luxembourg's national team against France on 29 October 1911, the starting lineup was entirely composed of Racing, Sporting and Union players.
 The match finished 4–1 in France's favour.